pucicu/RP_Speed_Test/README.md

 ## Results

 The results presented here are from calculations performed on the "Foote" high performance cluster at PIK.
 A compute node consists of one AMD EPYC 9554 32-Core Processor with 128 CPUs, 3.75 GHz, and with 754GB RAM max per node.
 The GPU calculations using the _AccRQA_ and _PyRQA_ package were performed on a Nvidia H100 HBM3 with 80GB and OpenCL 3.0 CUDA.

-For _crqa_ (R), _AccRQA_, _RQA_OpenMP_, _RQA_Samp_, _RecurrenceMicrostates_, and _PyRQA_ the calculation cannot be separated into RP and RQA calculations, therefore, they appear only in the figure on the total computation time.
+For _crqa_ (R), _RQA_HPC_ the calculation times for recurrence plots (RP) and recurrence quantification analysis (RQA) cannot be measured separately.
+Therefore, these implementations are represented only in the figure for total computation time.

+For _RQA_OpenMP_, _RQA_Samp_, _RecurrenceMicrostates_, and _apRQA_, the calculations include only RQA.
+Thus, they are represented only in the figure for RQA computation time.

+### Notes

-_Note:_ Not all implementations completed successfully; some terminated prematurely due to excessive RAM usage before reaching the target data length.
+1. Not all implementations completed successfully; some terminated prematurely due to excessive RAM usage before reaching the target data length.

+2. In a previous version, the calculation times of some implementations were incorrectly included in the total times, despite reflecting only RQA calculations.
+This provided an inaccurate representation of their performance.

 ![Computation speed for recurrence plots and recurrence quantification measures for the Rössler system.](https://raw.githubusercontent.com/pucicu/RP_Speed_Test/master/rp_rqa_speed-test.svg "Computation speed")